 If you have a QSC, you have 31 days from the qualifying event to make benefits changes; 90 days from the qualifying event if the event is the birth or adoption of a child.
 The benefits you elect will be effective the date of the event if you make the elections timely.
-(Please Note: You will have 90 days from the QSC date to add any newly eligible dependents to Medical Plan coverage should that dependent pass away within this 90-day period.).
+(Please Note: You will have 90 days from the QSC date to add any newly eligible dependents to Medical Plan coverage should that dependent pass away within this 90-day period.
+Related to Life and Accident Insurance, any newborn, newly adopted, or child newly placed for adoption, is automatically covered for 90 days from the QSC date should they pass away within this 90-day period.
+For coverage to continue beyond 90 days, you must enroll the newborn, newly adopted, or child newly placed for adoption into coverage before the end of this 90-day period.).
 Any changes you make during the year must be consistent with the status change.
 Be sure to take action promptly, so that you don't miss the deadline to make any benefit changes!